 Faculty of PhilosophyReligious Studies

-Students of religious studies analyse religious ideas, practices and materialities from an empirical-cultural perspective and attempt to understand them in their respective historical, cultural and societal contexts.
+Students of Religious Studies analyse religious ideas, practices and materialities from an empirical-cultural perspective and endeavor to understand them in their respective historical, cultural and societal contexts.

-The religious studies programme at Heidelberg University focusses on the history of religions as well as on current developments associated with religions.
+The Religious Studies programme at Heidelberg University focusses on the history of religions as well as on current developments associated with religions.
 Teaching and research in the department is conducted according to an approach grounded in cultural studies.
 It considers religious ideas, practices and materialities as a product of history that are understood in their respective historical, cultural and societal contexts.
-The general history of religions and individual religious periods and regions as well as current religious developments are taken into equal consideration in research and teaching.
+The broader history of religions and individual religious periods and regions as well as current religious developments are taken into equal consideration in research and teaching.

 Special Features and Characteristics

 The Institute for Religious Studies focusses on Zoroastrianism, historical and current developments in Europe, Japan and the USA, transformations of Buddhism, and religious-analogous developments in popular cultural and marketing.
 The department regularly offers lectures and courses on these topics as well as on regionally and topically related fields of study.